ramyardaneshgar/NMAP-SCANNING/README.md

 The output marked the same three ports as **closed**, which contradicted the earlier ACK scan (that marked them as unfiltered).
 This discrepancy highlighted subtle differences in how the system constructed TCP headers—indicating possibly inconsistent firewall policy enforcement.

-**Technical Insight:** The TCP Window scan is primarily used for **indirect port status inference** and **system fingerprinting**.
+The TCP Window scan is primarily used for **indirect port status inference** and **system fingerprinting**.
 It’s more effective when ACK scans return inconclusive results or when inspecting edge cases.

 ---